CSESS/constitution/README.md

 If both languages are used, the English version shall be referred to whenever there are ambiguities.
 ### 1.3.
 Objectives
 The objectives of the Society shall be the following.
-1. To cultivate a Sense of Belonging within the Department;
+1. To cultivate a sense of belonging within the department;
-2. To serve as a Communication Channel between its Members and other Interest Groups within the University;
+2. To serve as a communication channel between its Members and other interest groups within the university;
-3. To associate with other Organizations outside the University;
+3. To associate with other organizations outside the university;
-4. To promote the General Welfare of its Members;
+4. To promote the general welfare of its Members;
-5. To promote the Interests of its Members in the field of Computer Science; and
+5. To promote the interests of its Members in the field of computer science; and
-6. To promote the Interests of its Members in Cultural, Intellectual, Social and Sports activities.
+6. To promote the interests of its Members in cultural, intellectual, social and sports activities.
 ### 1.4.
 Affiliation
 The Computer Science and Engineering Students’ Society, HKUSTSU is affiliated to the Students’ Union of Hong Kong University of Science and Technology.